warroyo/tap-flux-aks/README.md

 # Setup

+## Create cluster groups

+This example will not walk through creating the cluster groups or cluster but here is the setup that this is tested with.
+Cluster groups with clusters shown below

+* tap-flux-core
+  * tap-flux-build
+  * tap-flux-view
+* tap-dev-env
+  * tap-flux-dev-run

 ## enable OIDC issuer

 this may already be done depending how how the clusters were created. if they were created through TMC AKS LCM. run the below command on each cluster.